libiki123/CovidTracker/README.md

 * Displays total cases, deaths, recovered and more of almost every countries (and global)
   - List is searchable
-* Chosse and see detail info on each country
+* Chose and see detail info of each country
-* Info are updated daily and you can keep track of today's data
+* Data is updated daily
 * A map with details of each country

 ## Libraries Used